marax27/Embody/README.md

 ## Summary

-**Embody** started out as a interactive .NET notebook where I could simulate and evaluate $n$-body systems (most notably, the Earth-Moon-Sun system, and Jupiter with its myriad of satellites).
+**Embody** started out as an interactive .NET notebook where I could simulate and evaluate $n$-body systems (most notably, the Earth-Moon-Sun system, and Jupiter with its myriad of moon).
 The notebook kept on growing, so ultimately I decided to move most of the code into a separate package.

-At the moment, Embody is a single package that tackles a couple different responsibilities: vector operations, numerical integration, and plot visualisation.
+Currently, Embody is a single package that tackles a couple different responsibilities, including: vector operations, numerical integration, and plot visualisation.

 ## Getting started